ashdavies/talks/2019-07-09-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

 - It is written for only Java in mind
 - It is used extensively outside of Android ecosystem

-^ It is a powerful tool for big project
+^ Powerful tool for big project
 ^ Compile time safety and no runtime involvement are main goal ^ No magic or hack behind it
 ^ It is used in Google as well